The future of English

 - Most familiar terms from Buddhism and Hinduism are from the Sanskrit language.

-- One language dies out roughly every 14 days
+- One language dies out every 14 days

 - There are still over 7,000 languages in the world.
-Most of the languages that are dying out are spoken by remote tribes, especially in New Guinea, Brazil and central Africa.
+Most dying languages are spoken by remote tribes, especially in New Guinea, Brazil and Central Africa.